 Are you a veteran and Corvette owner?

-If you’re a veteran or current member in the military, own a Corvette and want to help less fortunate veterans, come to one of events and find out more about us.
+If you’re a veteran or current member in the military, own a Corvette and want to help less fortunate veterans, come to one of our monthly club meetings and find out more about us.